Training Discriminative Models to Evaluate Generative Ones: Experiments

 The classifier model trained on $D_{gen}$ is a standard deep CNN with a softmax output (see in Appendix for details).
 The classifier is trained with Adam optimizer for a maximum of $200$ epochs.
 We use early stopping to stop the training if the accuracy does not improve anymore on the validation set after $50$ epochs.
 Then, we apply model selection based on the validation error and compute the test error on $D_{test}$.
 The architecture of the classifier is kept fixed for all experiments.

-The experiment made with various values of $\tau$ evaluate the results for $\tau = [0.000, 0.125, 0.250, 0.375, 0.500, 0.625, 0.750, 0.875, 1.000]$. $\tau = 0$ is used as a baseline to compare other results.
+We performed experiment with values of $\tau = [0.0, 0.125, 0.250,..., 1.0]$. $\tau = 0$ is used as a baseline (using only real data) to compare other results.
 However most of the analysis are made on $\tau=1$ because the results are representative of the full quality of the generator, i.e. generalization and fitting of the distribution of the testing set.

 The experiment with various $\tau$ makes it possible to visualize if a generator is able to generalize and fit a given dataset.
-If the method results improve when $\tau > 0$ it means that the generator is able to realize data augmentation i.e. generalize training data and if the result are as good when $\tau$ is near 1 than when $\tau$ is near 0 it means the generator is able to fit $D_{test}$ distribution as well as the original training set.
+If the method results improve when $\tau$ is low ($\tau< 0.5$) it means that the generator is able to perform data augmentation i.e. generalize training data.
+If the result are as good when $\tau$ is high ($\tau > 0.5$) and a fortiori near 1 it means the generator is able to fit $D_{test}$ distribution.